tpayne/kubernetes-examples/Maven/web8k-example/README.md

 Deploying the App to Azure
 --------------------------
-The `pom.xml` has been extended to to allow deploymentto Azure as an App service.
-If you want to run the deployment process, do the following...
+The `pom.xml` has been extended to to allow deployment to Azure as an App service.
+If you want to run the deployment process, please do the following...

     mvn package azure-webapp:deploy

-This will create an App service in the Azure service you are currently authenticated against using `az login`
+This will create an App service in the Azure Cloud you are currently authenticated against using `az login`.

-To modify the name of the app, deployment region and resource group, you can modify the properties section in the `pom.xml` as shown below...
+To modify the name of the deployment region and resource group, you can modify the properties section in the `pom.xml` as shown below...

     <properties>
         ...
         <azure.resourceGroup>test</azure.resourceGroup>
         <azure.region>westeurope</azure.region>
+        ...
     </properties>

 References